plerpsandplerps/Sprouting-Tales/docs/Introduction/Introduction.md

 Sprouting Tales is a card based tabletop roleplaying game about how characters grow, change, and decay.
 This category covers the basics of playing the game.

+**Disclaimer: This is very much a work in progress.
+It is not currently playable as it is between playtests.**

 Start with the basics below: